Malachi Moreno

 Malachi Luis Moreno (born October 24, 2006) is an American college basketball player for the Kentucky Wildcats of the Southeastern Conference (SEC).
 He was a consensus four-star recruit and one of the top players in the 2025 class.

 High school career

-Moreno attended Great Crossing High School in Georgetown, Kentucky, where he is currently a 4-star center.
+Moreno attended Great Crossing High School in Georgetown, Kentucky, where he was a 4-star center.
 As a freshman at Great Crossing in 2022, he averaged 11.9 points per game to go along with 12 rebounds per game in 34 games played.
 He improved in his sophomore year, bumping up his points per game to 14.8.
 As a senior in his final year at Great Crossing, he averaged 21.5 points per game to go along with 14.9 rebounds per game, leading Great Crossing to its first-ever KHSAA title in program history.
 He was named the KHSAA Sweet 16 MVP. for his efforts.

 In January 2025, Moreno was named a McDonald's All-American playing for Team East.